OleksandrAAA/block-explorer/README.md

 or (useful for crontab):

 ```
-npm run prestart && /path/to/node /path/to/forever start ./bin/cluster
+cd /path/to/explorer && /path/to/npm run prestart "forever"
 ```

-**NOTE:** Use the following cmd to find the install path for forever:
+**NOTE:** Use the following cmd to find the install path for forever (Linux only):

 ```
 which forever